bbauska/W3Cx-1of5-CSS.0x/README.md

 As you can imagine this is going to save you a lot of time and a lot of typing.

-And I\'m sure you know computer scientists are all about efficiency.
+And I&#39;m sure you know computer scientists are all about efficiency.

-So, now let\'s take a closer look at how you can use the cascading nature of CSS to optimize your style.
+So, now let&#39;s take a closer look at how you can use the cascading nature of CSS to optimize your style.

-Now that you\'ve learned all these different selectors, you\'ve probably noticed that there is nothing preventing one from creating rules that overlap, meaning creating rules that apply style to the same HTML elements.
-In fact, it\'s very common for HTML elements on a page to have multiple CSS rules competing for importance.
+Now that you&#39;ve learned all these different selectors, you&#39;ve probably noticed that there is nothing preventing one from creating rules that overlap, meaning creating rules that apply style to the same HTML elements.
+In fact, it&#39;s very common for HTML elements on a page to have multiple CSS rules competing for importance.

-Thanks to the \"cascading\" part of \"Cascading Style Sheets\", this isn\'t a problem.
+Thanks to the \"cascading\" part of \"Cascading Style Sheets\", this isn&#39;t a problem.
 That is because CSS has a way to figure out which rule \"wins\" when styles are conflicting.
 CSS actually computes a \"weight\" for each style rule and the one with the greatest weight wins.
 If you want all the specifics on how this weight is computed you can read more [here](https://www.w3.org/TR/CSS22/cascade.html).
-For simplicity\'s sake, the most specific rule wins!
+For simplicity&#39;s sake, the most specific rule wins!

 -   A rule is generally more specific if it applies to a fewer number of elements than another rule that encompasses those elements.
 The more facets a rule has the more specific it is.